haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 Since there is no experimentally determined interface for mouse MDM2, we use the human MDM2–p53 interaction as a reference to guide restraint definition and assess the docking results.
 Specifically, we refer to the [**1YCR**](https://www.rcsb.org/structure/1YCR){:target="_blank"} structure from the Protein Data Bank, which is the crystallographic complex of human MDM2 bound to the N-terminal transactivation domain of p53.
 This structure provides high-resolution information about the binding interface and serves as a reliable template for identifying key interaction residues in our docking setup.

-For background information on the differences between HADDOCK2.4 and HADDOCK3, see the [web-page](https://www.bonvinlab.org/haddock3/intro.html){:target="_blank"}.
+For background information on the differences between HADDOCK2.4 and HADDOCK3, see this [web-page](https://www.bonvinlab.org/haddock3/intro.html){:target="_blank"}.

 <hr>
 <hr>